hsson/metavisor-cli/README.md

 $ brew install dep
 $ brew upgrade dep
 ```

+## Using Docker
+If `go` or `dep` is not installed, and you still want to compile from the soruce code, Docker can be user.
+The following `make` targets are available:
+### `make docker-build`
+Will compile a binary for your current system, e.g. if you're running Windows a binary called `metavisor.exe` will be created.

+### `make docker-build-[darwin/linux/windows]`
+This make target can be used to create a binary for the specified platform, regarless of which system you're currently using.
+E.g. running `make docker-build-darwin` on a Windows machine will create a binary called `metavisor`.

+### `make docker-build-all`
+Create binaries for Windows, Linux, and Darwin.
+The binaries will have a suffix indicating which platform they're built for.
+I.e. `make docker-build-all` outputs:

+- metavisor-linux
+- metavisor-darwin
+- metavisor-windows.exe

 ## Licensing
 This project is licensed under the Apache 2.0 license.
 Please see the `LICENSE` file for full licensing details.